tomklino/tmux-mcp/README.md

-# Tmux MCP
+# Tmux Buddy

-Tmux MCP is a Model Context Protocol (MCP) server that provides tools for interacting with `tmux` terminal sessions.
-It allows an AI agent to read terminal output, execute commands, and monitor the state of a terminal session in a safe and controlled manner.
+Tmux Buddy is an MCP server that aims to increase visiblity and the safety of the commands executed by AI agents.
+It allows to share a tmux terminal between a human and an agent in such a way that the human has full visiblity and finer control over the commands.

 <img width="1080" height="540" alt="tmux-mcp-again" src="https://github.com/user-attachments/assets/c909f390-04e5-4569-9999-8578c40ef26c" />

 ## Features

-* **Execute Commands**: Run commands in a tmux session and wait for completion.
+### Safety Features

+* **send command**: Send a command to the terminal without executing it.
+Uses [bracketed paste](https://en.wikipedia.org/wiki/Bracketed-paste) to make sure accidental execution can't occur.
+* **Safety Verification**: Use `prompt_verify_string` to ensure commands are executed in the correct context. the prompt line must show the string the agent expects or the command won't be sent (e.g., specific directory or Kubernetes context)
 * **Capture Output**: Read the last N lines of terminal output.
-* **Safety Verification**: Use `prompt_verify_string` to ensure commands are executed in the correct context (e.g., specific directory or Kubernetes context).
+The agent is instructed to always check the terminal current output before executing the first command.

+### Speed-up Features

+* **Execute Commands**: Run commands in a tmux session and wait for completion - detects completion and returns immediately
-* **Interactive Detection**: Automatically detects when a terminal enters an interactive state (e.g., `vim`, `nano`, `less`).
+* **Interactive Detection**: Automatically detects when a terminal enters an interactive state (e.g., `vim`, `nano`, `less`) so the agent doesn't need to wait for a time-out
 * **Command Monitoring**: Wait for asynchronous commands to finish and retrieve their output.
-* **Send and Interrupt**: Send strings to the terminal without execution (for user review) or send interrupts (Ctrl+C).
+* **Send Interrupt/Exit keys**: Allows the agent to exit by itself from interactive programs or commands that hang for too long.

 ## Prerequisites